-The Priority List identifies the district regions, counties, and ZIP codes that are "early childhood deserts."
-An early childhood desert is an area of the state where there is an insufficient number of publicly funded slots to serve at least 80% of 3- and 4-year-old children from low-income families.
+The Priority List identifies the district regions that are "early childhood deserts."
+An early childhood desert is an area of the state where there is an insufficient number of publicly funded slots to serve at least 80% of 3- and 4-year-old children from low-income families (0-200% Federal Poverty Level).

-Twenty children per classroom is the maximum class size for a Preschool for All program.
+Twenty children per classroom is the maximum class size for a Preschool for All/Preschool for All Expansion program.
 Fifteen children per classroom is being accepted as the minimum in communities where there are not enough children to fill 20 seats in a classroom so that ISBE can more effectively address the issue of early childhood deserts.
 The 15 children per classroom threshold aligns with the minimum class size for an inclusive classroom serving children with special needs.